Two cats sleeping peacefully in bed

 Services

-• Emergency care: the website states emergencies are handled during normal hours, and out-of-hours emergency services are provided by Vets Now and YourVets.
+• Emergency care during normal opening hours, with out-of-hours services provided by Vets Now and YourVets.

 Pricing

-• Another reviewer reports spending £90 on medication and a collar after returning for an urgent appointment.
+• Around £90 for medication and a collar after an urgent revisit

 People